Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Periodic Framework

 where the phase mismatch $\Delta\beta$ is now given by

 We have found an expression for guided mode coefficients to first order in $\partial \hat{C}_z(\tilde{\zeta})/\partial z$.
-However, in its current form, we must solve explicitly for/normalize the zero-th order radiation modes.
-To avoid this, we will express Eq.~\eqref{firstorder_locallyperiodic} in terms of the fields given by the locally periodic approximation (LPA).
+However, in its current form, we must solve explicitly for and normalize the zero-th order radiation modes.
+To avoid this, we will express Eq.~\eqref{firstorder_locallyperiodic} in terms of the fields given by LPA, which is a generalization of LUA in Section \ref{combining_CWT_LUA} to structures with nonzero periods.

 In LPA, the fields scattered from a locally periodic surface are approximated by a composition of scattering problems from periodic waveguides~\cite{doi:10.1021/nl302516v, Arbabi2017, 7588110, doi:10.1126/science.aaa2494, doi:10.1021/acs.nanolett.5b01727, doi:10.1021/acs.nanolett.6b05137, Arbabi:17, Su:18, Groever:18, Pestourie:18, Perez-Arancibia:18, Verslegers:10, Cheng2017, Yu2014}.
 In this case, it is natural to apply LPA alongside coupled-wave theory since we have already defined instantaneous periodic waveguides and incident waves corresponding to each cross section.